sidneykung/Housing_Price_Model/README.md

 Please note that this repository is incomplete and requires revision.
 ```

-## Respository Contents
-* `visualizations`: folder with graphs used in README.md
-* `predict_holdout.ipynb`: Jupyter notebook used to generate predictions using final model on testing data from `kc_house_data_houldout_features.csv`
-* `README.md`: public-facing text file that's previewed on github repository
-* `draft_process.ipynb`: scrap Jupyter notebook used to experiment with modeling process, using training data from `kc_house_data_train.csv`
-* `final_model_process.ipynb`: **final Jupyter notebook** with 'cleaned up' modeling process, to be submitted for review
-* `housing_preds_sidney_kung`: final CSV file of housing price predictions on holdout set
-* `kc_house_data_houldout_features.csv`: CSV file with **testing data**, pre-split from dataset of King County housing information
-* `kc_house_data_train.csv`: CSV file with **holdout data**, pre-split from dataset of King County housing information
-* `model.pickle`: pickle file with final model

 ## Overview

-This project builds a model to predict how much someone will pay for a house in King County Seatle, Washington.
-Inital exploratory data analysis shows the higher the interior sqft, the higher the selling price.
-Also, the total proprty size does not determine whether a house sells for higher.
+This project builds a model to predict how much someone will pay for a house in King County Seattle, Washington.
+Initial exploratory data analysis shows the higher the interior sqft, the higher the selling price.
+Also, the total property size does not determine whether a house sells for higher.
 Finally, the least profitable month to see a house on average is February.
 It's actually the most profitable in April to June.

 Based on that discovery, the model included those features to determine house prices based on unseen data.
 Each iteration of the model used feature selection to determine which model predicted most accurately.
 After three iterations, the final model has an **RMSE of 214529.8727, when predicting on testing data** that was split from `kc_house_data_train.csv'.
 The final model's predictions on the holdout set can be found in housing_preds_sidney_kung.csv.